astronomer/astro-docs/ac/next/04_deploy-dags.md

     --set images.airflow.repository=etc/ap-airflow \
     --set images.airflow.tag=<your-image-tag>
     ```

+7. `cd` to your Airflow project folder and run `astro dev stop && astro dev start` to restart your Airflow services.

 With this method, you no longer need to store your DAG folder on each individual machine running Airflow.
 While baking DAGs into an image is a great way to keep all of the code for your project running in one place, it can be labor-intensive to rebuild your image each time you update a DAG.